 This paper contributes to the growing literature on liquidity regulation.
-On the theory side, Farhi et al. (2009) show that the private market cannot provide liquidity efficiently, so government intervention is needed.
-Carletti et al. (2018) use a global game model to analyze the interdependent effects of bank capital and liquidity on the likelihood of solvency- and liquidity-driven crises.
-Calomiris et al. (2015) provide a theory of liquidity regulation based on the idea that it is much easier to verify the value of cash on the asset side than capital on the liability side.
+On the theory side, Farhi, Golosov, and Tsyvinski (2009) show that the private market cannot provide liquidity efficiently, so government intervention is needed.
+Carletti, Goldstein, and Leonello (2018) use a global game model to analyze the interdependent effects of bank capital and liquidity on the likelihood of solvency- and liquidity-driven crises.
+Calomiris, Heider, and Hoerova (2015) provide a theory of liquidity regulation based on the idea that it is much easier to verify the value of cash on the asset side than capital on the liability side.
 Diamond and Kashyap (2016) show that the existence of the liquidity buffers may forestall certain panic-driven runs even if the required liquidity buffers are not allowed to be deployed to meet the withdrawals.
 Dewatripont and Tirole (2018) develop a conceptual framework on the consistency between liquidity and solvency regulations.
-Kashyap et al. (2020) show that joint implementation of capital and liquidity regulation is needed to correct the distortions in the private market.
+Kashyap, Tsomocos, and Vardoulakis (2020) show that joint implementation of capital and liquidity regulation is needed to correct the distortions in the private market.
 Hachem and Song (2021) show theoretically that liquidity regulation can trigger unintended credit booms in the presence of interbank market power.
 Our paper contributes to the literature by bringing insights from public interest theory (Pigou, 1932; Weitzman, 1974; Laffont and Tirole, 1993; Dewatripont and Tirole, 1994) to study the regulatory design of liquidity regulation.
 The key insight is that the quantity-based LCR rule may crowd out bank lending and interact negatively with uncertain liquidity demand.
 A price-based mechanism could help overcome the distortions caused by the current quantity-based liquidity rule.

 This paper relates to the growing empirical literature on liquidity regulation.
-Berger and Bouwman (2009) develop a comprehensive empirical measure of bank liquidity creation that accounts for both offbalance-sheet and on-balance-sheet items.
-Bai et al. (2018) examine the measurement of liquidity mismatch in the banking sector.
-Ihrig et al. (2019) provide a descriptive analysis of how banks' management of high-quality liquid assets (HQLAs) has changed since the 2007-2009 financial crisis.
-Anderson et al. (2021) show that post-crisis regulation has induced global banks to shift their use of wholesale funding from financing illiquid assets to financing near risk-free arbitrage positions.
+Berger and Bouwman (2009) develop a comprehensive empirical measure of bank liquidity creation that accounts for both off-balance-sheet and on-balance-sheet items.
+Bai, Krishnamurthy, and Weymuller (2018) examine the measurement of liquidity mismatch in the banking sector.
+Ihrig, Vojtech, and Weinbach (2019) provide a descriptive analysis of how banks' management of high-quality liquid assets (HQLAs) has changed since the 2007-2009 financial crisis.
+Anderson, Du, and Schlusche (2021) show that post-crisis regulation has induced global banks to shift their use of wholesale funding from financing illiquid assets to financing near risk-free arbitrage positions.
 Gete and Reher (2021) use the LCR as a regulatory shock to study the effect of secondary market prices on the supply of credit by nonbank lenders in the mortgage market.
 Banerjee and Mio (2018) find that liquidity regulation improves the liquidity condition for U.K. banks.
-Gorton et al. (2022) draw lessons from the U.S. National Banking Era and argue that the LCR could make collateral immobile but is unlikely to reduce financial fragility.
-A key study closely related to our paper is Roberts et al. (2018), which provides one of the first analyses on the impact of liquidation regulation on U.S. banks, focusing on liquidity creation by banks.
+Gorton, Laarits, and Muir (2022) draw lessons from the U.S. National Banking Era and argue that the LCR could make collateral immobile but is unlikely to reduce financial fragility.
+A key study closely related to our paper is Roberts, Sarkar, and Shachar (2018), which provides one of the first analyses on the impact of liquidation regulation on U.S. banks, focusing on liquidity creation by banks.
 Our paper builds on this literature by exploiting several new sources of variations to sharpen the identifications, including differences in regulatory exposure within LCR banks, differences between conforming and non-conforming mortgages, and variations in the geographic footprint of the LCR banks.
 Using these variations, we document two new facts regarding the crowding-out and migration effects.
-Additionally, our model predicts that the current liquidity rule can increase the volatility of the liquidity premium, which is consistent with the findings of Afonso et al. (2020), Correa et al. (2020), Avalos et al. (2019), and D'Avernas and Vandeweyer (2020).
+Additionally, our model predicts that the current liquidity rule can increase the volatility of the liquidity premium, which is consistent with the findings of Afonso, Cipriani, Copeland, Kovner, La Spada, and Martin (2020), Correa, Du, and Liao (2020), Avalos, Ehlers, and Eren (2019), and D'Avernas and Vandeweyer (2020).